 - Why title tags matter

-- Internal links and how to use them properly,
+- What are internal links and how to use them properly

 - HubSpot’s ultimate guide to creating a perfect blog post.

 Read on to transform your blogging experience and learn how to write SEO-friendly blog posts that bring in the target audience.

 HubSpot’s Ultimate Guide to Creating a Perfect Blog Post

 Let’s start with the general overview.
 Luckily, HubSpot gathered helpful advice on content writing and blog post structure in the article How to Start a Blog.
 It’s an excellent checklist suitable for beginners and experienced bloggers to double-check if all the required elements are in place before they press Publish.

 Here are the formatting and on-page SEO elements to consider for high-quality page content:

 - page URLs,

 A long list, right?
 And that’s without delving into more details on how to write SEO-friendly blog posts.
 But without these elements, your audience won’t find the valuable content you’ve worked so hard to create.